SAIL-UA/leap.github.io/01-index.md

 4. Assign labels to the dataset ([Get Label](get-label.md)).
 5. Train and evaluate models ([Train Model and Save Model](train-model-save-model.md)).
 6. Perform feature analysis and visualization ([Feature Importance Analysis](feature-importance-analysis.md) & [t-SNE Visualization](tsne-visualization.md)).

-## Citation

-If you use the LEAP dataset, please cite:

 ## License